openDSLM/gtk-ui/README.md

 GTK4/Adwaita interface for the openDSLM capture stack.
 It drives the on-device camera daemon, previews the live feed, and provides quick access to capture controls, gallery browsing, and settings.

+## Alpha readiness

+- Confirmed on Raspberry Pi 5 with the IMX585 (Will Whang’s driver and libcamera fork) and the current `opendslm-deamon` release.
+- Expected to work on Raspberry Pi 4 and other CSI sensors that have functioning libcamera drivers, but these paths are currently **untested**.
+- Packaging is not provided yet (run from source), and there is no automated test/CI coverage.
+Treat this as a hands-on alpha.
+- UX and error handling are stable enough for field trials; please report regressions before broader rollout.

 ## Prerequisites

 - .NET 8 SDK